aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

  .. image:: images/cvp_studios_l3ls_evpn/23-Verification2.PNG
    :align: center

 Now, let’s verify MLAG on our Leafs.
-On Leafs 1-4 run the “show mlag” command and verify all Leafs show as “Active” and “Up-Up.”
+On Leafs 1-4 run the **“show mlag”** command and verify all Leafs show as **“Active”** and **“Up-Up.”**

 .. image:: images/cvp_studios_l3ls_evpn/24-Verification2.PNG
    :align: center

 Now, on Leafs 1 and 3 let's verify our Port-Channel status.
-Run the command “sh port-channel dense”
+|br| Run the command **“sh port-channel dense”**

    Note: MLAG has an enhancement where the port-channel command will show the status of the port channel across both switches in the pair.
 See the highlighted section below.
 (P) shows the status and configuration of the MLAG PortChannel of the local switch as well as the peer.

 .. image:: images/cvp_studios_l3ls_evpn/25-Verification2.PNG
    :align: center